rodrigovonmarttens/learning_curve/README.md

 	See the file example_ini.txt as an example.

+	In order to compute the learning curve with this script and the auxiliary file, run in terminal the following command "python learning_curve_linear.py < auxiliary_file.txt"

 	-> plot.py: script for plotting the learning curves from the output files obtained using the script "learning_curve.py".
 Note that if you have used the script in parallel you must merge all the output